eg4000/SKU110K_CVPR19/README.md

 ### Our novel contributions are:
 1. **Soft-IoU layer**, added to an object detector to estimate the Jaccard index between the detected box and the (unknown) ground truth box.
 2. **EM-Merger unit**, which converts detections and Soft-IoU scores into a MoG (Mixture of Gaussians), and resolves overlapping detections in packed scenes.
-3. **A new data set and benchmark**, the store keeping unit, 110k categories (SKU-110K), for item detection in store shelf images from around the world.
+3. **A new dataset and benchmark**, the store keeping unit, 110k categories (SKU-110K), for item detection in store shelf images from around the world.

 ## Introduction
 In our SKU-110K paper[1] we focus on detection in densely packed scenes, where images contain many objects, often looking similar or even identical, positioned in close proximity.
 These scenes are typically man-made, with examples including retail shelf displays, traffic, and urban landscape images.
 Despite the abundance of such environments, they are under-represented in existing object detection benchmarks, therefore, it is unsurprising that state-of-the-art object detectors are challenged by such images.